 A. General.
 The purpose of this section is to define Routt County's broad land use categories.
 Each category includes information about its characteristics, typical accessory uses, and certain specific standards.
+In addition to the specific standards listed in this Section, all development is subject to the standards of Chapter 3, Development Standards.
 Land Use categorization may be interpreted by the Planning Director, pursuant to Section 2.20.C.